What is a wellness examination?

-Your veterinarian will recommend that a fresh sample of your pet's feces (bowel movement) is examined as part of every wellness examination.
+Your veterinarian will recommend that a fresh sample of your cat’s feces (bowel movement) be collected prior to the wellness examination.
 This sample will be processed and microscopically evaluated for the presence of parasite eggs.
-In kittens, monthly fecal examinations are extremely important since many kittens will have intestinal parasites.
+In kittens, monthly fecal examinations are extremely important since many kittens have intestinal parasites.
 Your veterinarian may also recommend heartworm testing if you live in an area where there is a high incidence of this parasitic disease.

-As part of a complete wellness examination, your veterinarian will usually recommend "wellness screening tests".
-There are four main categories of wellness testing recommended for the cat: complete blood count (CBC), biochemistry profile, urinalysis, and thyroid hormone testing.
+As part of a complete wellness examination, your veterinarian will usually recommend wellness screening tests.
+There are four main categories of wellness testing recommended for cats: complete blood count (CBC), biochemistry profile, urinalysis, and thyroid hormone testing.
 Within each category, your veterinarian will advise you about how extensive the testing should be.
 In younger cats without noticeable health complaints, relatively simple testing may be adequate.
-In middle-aged or geriatric cats, more comprehensive testing is advisable.
-For older cats, additional wellness screening tests may include chest or abdominal x-rays to assess the size and appearance of the internal organs (heart, lungs, kidneys, liver), x-rays of the skeletal system to look for degenerative changes in the bones or joints, or blood pressure determination, especially if your veterinarian has any concerns about high blood pressure (a common complaint in older cats).
+In middle-aged, senior, or geriatric cats, more comprehensive testing is advisable.
+For older cats, additional wellness screening tests may include chest or abdominal radiographs (X-rays) to assess the size and appearance of the internal organs, such as the heart, lungs, kidneys, and liver, or radiographs of the skeletal system to look for degenerative changes in the bones or joints, or blood pressure determination.

 Why are these additional tests recommended?

-Pets cannot tell you how they are feeling, and as a result, disease may be present before you are aware of it.
-To further complicate matters, as part of their survival instincts most cats will hide signs of subclinical disease (i.e., a disease that is in its early stages and is only causing minimal symptoms).
+Cats cannot tell you how they are feeling, and as a result, disease may be present before you are aware of it.
+To further complicate matters, as part of their survival instincts, most cats will hide signs disease in the early stages.
 This means that a health condition may become highly advanced before your cat shows any obvious or recognizable problems.
 Some early warning signs may be detected by your veterinarian during the physical examination, or subtle changes that are suggestive of underlying issues may be found, prompting recommendation for further testing as outlined above.

-If a disease or condition can be detected before a pet shows obvious signs of illness, steps can often be taken to manage the problem before irreversible damage occurs, and the prognosis for a successful outcome improves.
-In addition, early detection and treatment is often less costly than waiting until a disease or problem becomes advanced enough to affect your pet's quality of life.
+If a disease or condition can be detected before your cat shows obvious signs of illness, steps can often be taken to manage the problem before irreversible damage occurs, and the prognosis for a successful outcome improves.
+In addition, early detection and treatment is often less costly than waiting until a disease or problem becomes advanced enough to affect your cat’s quality of life.

-Wellness examinations and testing are particularly important in the geriatric pet, since there is a greater chance that underlying disease may be present.
-This is the reason why semi-annual examinations are recommended for senior pets.
+Wellness examinations and testing are particularly important in senior and geriatric cats, since there is a greater chance that underlying disease may be present.
+This is the reason why semi-annual examinations are recommended for senior cats.